Skip to Main Content

 Planning Your Stay

 Meliá Cohiba sits on Avenida Paseo between 1st and 3rd streets in Vedado, within walking distance of the Malecón and a short taxi ride from Habana Vieja.
-Given Cuba's internet infrastructure constraints, confirming reservations and arranging airport transfers in advance through the booking channel used at point of purchase is advisable rather than relying on in-country communication.
-Travellers accustomed to real-time hotel app communication or last-minute booking flexibility will find Cuba's hospitality sector operates on different timelines.
-Building in confirmation buffers before arrival reduces friction.
+Confirm reservations and arrange airport transfers in advance through the booking channel used at point of purchase.
+Travellers accustomed to real-time hotel app communication or last-minute booking flexibility will find the local hospitality sector operates on different timelines.
+Build in confirmation buffers before arrival.

 Cuisine and Credentials